ocaml/opam-repository/CONTRIBUTING.md

 is available in
 [opam's manual](https://opam.ocaml.org/doc/Packaging.html).

-The following is a tutorial that provides a step-by-step procedure to make a `hello` package available in opam.ocaml.org.
+If you are using `dune` and hosting your git repository on `github` you can use the following tutorial that provides a step-by-step procedure to make a `hello` package available in opam.ocaml.org.
+If you are not using `dune` or hosting your project on `github` you can still use `opam-publish` as described by the manual page linked above.

 The top-level sources contain the following files with the opam file having the same name of the project.

 ```